How To Wash Bo Out Of Clothes | Stain-Busting Secrets

 • Treat Underarm Areas Directly: Apply pre-wash sprays or paste made from baking soda mixed with water right onto problem zones before soaking.

-• Avoid Heat Drying Initially:If odor persists post-wash, avoid tumble drying immediately as heat can set smells permanently into fabric fibers.
+• Avoid Heat Drying Initially:If odor persists post-wash, avoid tumble drying immediately as heat can make lingering smells harder to remove from fabric fibers.

 • Try Professional Cleaning:If all else fails for delicate or expensive items, dry cleaning might be necessary since it uses solvents not available at home.